DELF Language Proficiency – Student Exam Registration

 How long does it take to complete the exam?

-Depending on the language level being evaluated, the examination period ranges from 1h40 (A2) to 2h30 (B2).
+Depending on the language level being evaluated, the examination period ranges from 1 hour 40 minutes (A2) to 2 hours 30 minutes (B2).

 When will I receive my diploma?